Tech Me EngineerTech Me Engineer

 In Land surveying, a total station is used to measure the boundaries and contours of the land.
 Topographic maps and 3D terrain models are also made using them.

-It takes some practice and training to operate a total station.
+It takes some practice and training to operate a tool.
 The fundamental procedures for employing a total station are as follows:

-- Move the total station to the next point and repeat the process.
+5. Move the TS to the next point and repeat the process.

 Advantages and disadvantages of Total stations.
 Following are Some of the advantages of the total station: